About Christine Laciak

-Christine specializes in advising clients on global foreign investment review regulations, particularly US national security reviews conducted by the Committee on Foreign Investment in the United States (CFIUS) pursuant to Exon-Florio.
+Christine advises clients with respect to global foreign investment review regulations, including in particular with respect to US national security reviews conducted by the Committee on Foreign Investment in the United States (CFIUS).

-With her additional experience analyzing the applicability to transactions of US law (ie the Hart–Scott–Rodino Antitrust Improvements Act) and other merger control laws, Christine regularly advises on the intersection of foreign investment and merger control regimes in cross-border transactions.
+With her additional merger control expertise, Christine regularly advises on the intersection of foreign investment and merger control regimes in cross-border transactions.

-Christine has worked in Brussels, Beijing, Dubai (in-house secondment), and Washington on cross-border transaction and litigation matters.
+Christine has worked in Brussels, Beijing, Dubai (in-house secondment), and Washington on cross-border transactions and litigation.

-Advising Smiths Group on CFIUS and foreign investment review of its $710m acquisition of Morpho Detection, a California-based threat detection solutions provider and subsidiary of Safran Group.
-Read more about the deal in our case study.
+- Smiths Group plc on the CFIUS and foreign investment review of its $710m acquisition of Morpho Detection LLC, a California-based threat detection solutions provider and subsidiary of Safran Group.